Developing A Growth Mindset In The Elementary School Classroom: 10 Key Principles And Your Classroom Contract

 Developing a growth mindset in the classroom, even in elementary school, is crucial to your young learners’ success.
 It sets the bar for elements of perseverance and a willingness to overcome obstacles.

 Teachers know just how important a good culture is in the classroom.
-Promoting a positive environment, and a willingness to succeed allows children to combat obstacles in their learning, develop a consistent sense of motivation and (most importantly) strengthens their sense of character.
+Promoting a positive environment, and a willingness to succeed allows children to combat obstacles in their learning, develop a consistent sense of motivation and (most importantly) strengthen their sense of character.

 As such, it is vital to establish what I call the ‘determination to succeed’ when meeting your new class and fueling students’ motivation from the very beginning of the year.